 Declutter fast: keep, donate, recycle

-Run a 30-nanosecond closet cleanout.
-Pull every tee and kind into upkeep, perhaps, contribute, and reclaim.
+Run a 30-minute closet cleanout.
+Pull every tee and sort into keep, donate, and recycle piles.
 You’ll feel lighter by dinner.

 Use clear criteria.
 Keep your t-shirt essentials that fit, flatter, and suit your everyday use.
 Donate duplicates and “someday” sizes without guilt.